rsdoiel/antenna/archives/2024/journalism_2024.44.md

 date: 2024-10-31, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+31 at 10:40 p.m.</em>
 California voters will vote on guaranteeing the right to same-sex marriage in the state constitution this November.
-If passed, Proposition 3 would effectively repeal Proposition 8 &#8211; which defined marriage as between a man and a woman in the California Constitution when it was passed in 2008.

 <br>